satpalsr/sdk/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create an SDK specific bug report.
+Use this for unexpected behaviors or clear bugs that we can reproduce to resolve it in the SDK, or clarify the fix for your code.
-title: SDK Bug [BUG]
+title: <Concise title for this bug> [BUG]
 labels: bug
 assignees: iamarkdev